ROYAL GORGE: The First Annual Russell Towle Memorial Backpacking Trip into His Favorite Wilderness (North Fork American River Paradise)

 But now, down on the river, the falls looms incredibly large and obstacle laden, and forces our approach up and over a cliff and through a long stretch of wicked poison oak-laced scree broken up into millions of pieces of sharp rocks that leave a few of us with some nasty souvenirs in the form of scrapes, cuts, and nicks.

-Not to mention some of the crew is suffering from blisters which will impede further progress down the river.
 We stop at Petroglyph Falls and take up perfect viewing positions atop a large, flat boulder to eat, recuperate, swim about, and marvel and gawk at our stupendous surroundings.

 Oh, but would Russell be impressed and full of wonder!
 Oh, how he would soak it all up with irrepressible enthusiasm – rambling on poetically and interspersing it with a geomorphological lecture.